meng-ucalgary/ensf-611-project/ProjectProposal.md

 If time permits, I'll definitely explore another competition on Kaggle.

-## 3. What: Dataset, models, framework, components 2pts
+## 3. What: Dataset, models, framework, components

++ Dataset - The dataset can be found at [https://www.kaggle.com/c/titanic/data](https://www.kaggle.com/c/titanic/data)

++ Models - LogisticRegression, RandomForest, GradientBoosting, SVC

++ Framework/Library - Will also explore XGBoost if time permits